Center-of-Mass Corrections in Associated Particle Imaging: Methods

 Reconstructing the location where the neutron scattered requires a measurement of the position where the alpha particle hits the detector and of the time difference between detection of alpha particle and coincident gamma ray.
 Figure~\ref{fig:neutron-reconstruction-diagram} is a not-to-scale illustration of the reconstruction that is described in the following paragraphs.

-To reconstruct the neutron location, we first calculate the alpha travel time, $t_\alpha$, from the alpha-particle position and COM velocity
+To reconstruct the neutron location, we first calculate the alpha travel time, $t_\alpha$, from the alpha-particle position, $\vec{\alpha}_{lab}$, and COM velocity, $\vec{v}_{com}$

-where $\vec{A}$ is the location in space where the alpha particle hits the detector, $\vec{v}_{com}$ is the COM velocity vector, and $v_\alpha$ is the (fixed) velocity of the alpha particle in the COM system.
-Equation~\eqref{eq:alpha_reconstruction} is the solution to a quadratic equation, in which only the positive branch results in physically meaningful results.
-Additionally, we note that the above solution assumes $|\vec{v}_{com}| <|\vec{v}_\alpha|$, which is always true for our API generator.
+where $\vec{v}_{\alpha, com}$ is the velocity of the alpha particle in the COM system.
+Equation~\eqref{eq:alpha_reconstruction} is the solution to a quadratic equation \cite{Ayllon_Unzueta2020}, in which only the positive branch results in physically meaningful results.
+Additionally, we note that the above solution assumes $|\vec{v}_{com}| <|\vec{v}_{\alpha, com}|$, which is always true for our API generator.